writethedocs/www/docs/conf/portland/2024/cfp-email-templates.rst

    We've got a [provisional schedule]({{cfp.preview}}) up, I've taken note of all of your requests, but I'd *love it* if you could check your time-slot and make sure it works for you.

-   We're keeping the Q&A sessions in our live envent.
+   We're keeping the Q&A sessions in our live event.
 Questions submitted by the audience are moderated by the emcee, and asked in a conversation style directionly after your talk.

    You might find it useful to check out the [speaking tips](https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/speaking-tips/) and the [what to expect guide](https://www.writethedocs.org/blog/what-to-expect-as-a-speaker/).